 Looking back over Martin Luther King Jr.’s four visits to Wesleyan between 1962 and 1966, one is struck by how many of his concerns still exist today.

-He saw hatred on the march throughout the country, and believed that the only way to combat that hatred was through non-violent means.
+He saw hatred on the march throughout the country, and believed that the only way to combat it was through non-violent means.
 “Moral ends will be achieved by moral means,” King told the Wesleyan crowd during his first visit to Wes, 60 years ago.

 King, who received an honorary degree from Wesleyan in 1964, spoke about the injustice of racial segregation.
 He urged people to move away from materialism towards a higher plain of being.
 He railed against poverty and income inequality.
 “If a nation can spend $800 a second to fight a war in Vietnam, more than $20 billion to place a man on the moon, it can afford to spend billions to put God’s own children on their own two feet right here on Earth,” King said during his 1964 Baccalaureate Sermon.